Plenty of blame in Nets' loss Friday

 Atkinson blamed himself for a failed inbounds play with 23 seconds left that led to a turnover by D’Angelo Russell, which set up a tying three-pointer by Jaren Jackson Jr. at the end of regulation.

 “We’ve got to get that ball in,” Atkinson said.
-“That’s on the coach, and I have to do a better job diagramming a better play to get the ball in.”
+“That’s on the coach, and I have to do a better job diagraming a better play to get the ball in.”

 “You can have frustration or not have frustration, but from our perspective, we’re only looking at our mistakes,” Atkinson said.
 “It’s something we can’t control . . .
 Obviously, disappointed in the outcome, but that’s the way it is.”

-The Nets’ Russell shot a combined 16-for-52 in his previous two games.
+Russell shot a combined 16-for-52 in his previous two games.
 Asked about that volume of shots, Atkinson said, “I think that’s a little bit of the result of Caris [LeVert] being out.
-He’s got to find a happy medium between taking a lot of shots and being aggressive and distributing" . . .
-Joe Harris (adductor strain) sat out his second straight game, but he is day-to-day and Atkinson said he’s “optimistic” Harris will be able to play Monday against the Cavaliers.
+He’s got to find a happy medium between taking a lot of shots and being aggressive and distributing.” . . .
+Joe Harris (adductor strain) sat out his second straight game, but he is day-to-day.
+Atkinson said he’s “optimistic” that Harris will be able to play Monday against the Cavaliers.

 Comments